createdbysamp/spotify-api-python-data-pipeline/README.md

 Columns are renamed with "_" for example, "album_name".
 Rows are dropped, leaving just the necessary data remaining.
+Column names are stripped of extra string space.
 Column "preview_url" is empty on all data, so that was replaced with "Unknown".